edgarfroes/pub_dev_search/README.md

 # pub_search

-An app for searching packages on pub.dev
+A Flutter app app for searching packages on pub.dev

 ## Getting Started